-The Authority's maximum exposure to credit risk in relation to its investments in financial institutions of £20,711k cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Authority's maximum exposure to credit risk in relation to its investments in financial institutions of £20.5m cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at 31 March 2019 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at 31 March 2020 that this was likely to crystallise or that the impact of Covid-19 would have a significant impact on recoverability.